dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

 ### [How Can Pindar Lead an Anonymous, Decentralized Group Of Cigar-Smoking Men?](#how-can-pindar-lead-an-anonymous-decentralized-group-of-cigar-smoking-men)

+- (somewhere?) demostrate that the sin of Tantulus relates to (human alchemy).
+  - what was tantulus trying to gain? what was his sin and how/when was it recognized? why did Pindar subtly alter the narrative of Tantulus?
+  - The greeks already had a notion of three "archetypical sins"
+  - why, then, was the sin of Tantulus so , while being unprecendented by the greek's who established the three archetypical sins?

 Why is "Pindar" their leader?
-Because Pindar's vision and authenticity is unparalleled.
+Because Pindar's vision and authenticity was unparalleled.
 They are constantly looking for the person that has what they do not.
 Pindar is not a single person, per se.
 Pindar only derives his authority from his resistance to their flame, but they do not know who Pindar is because they are looking for the person who can